Ecological dynamics

 Native/Invaded Grass State

-This state has been degraded from the Reference State and much of the native warm-season grass community has been replaced by less desirable plants.
-The loss of tall- and mid- warm-season grasses has negatively impacted energy flow and nutrient cycling.
-Water infiltration is reduced due to the shallow root system and rapid runoff characteristics of the grazing-evasive plant communities.
+The Native/Invaded Grass State (2) has transitioned from the Reference State (1) and much of the native warm-season and native cool-season grass community has been replaced by less desirable plants.
+The loss of warm-season tall and mid grasses has negatively impacted energy flow and nutrient cycling.
+Water infiltration is reduced due to the shallow root system and rapid runoff characteristics of the grazing evasive plant communities.

 Community 2.1

-Grazing management practices that allow for adequate periods of recovery between grazing events will favor mid- and tall- warm-season grasses.
+Grazing management practices that allow for adequate periods of recovery between grazing events will favor warm-season, tall and mid grasses.
+Appropriately timed prescribed fire will accelerate this process.

 Feb |